-ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credit hrs.
+ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 Cultural anthropology attempts to make the diverse peoples and lifeways of the world understandable.
 It seeks to make the familiar strange and the strange familiar.
 This course introduces cultural anthropology, describing its methods, theories and research problems.
 While a major objective of the course it to review some of the debates and concepts central to contemporary cultural anthropology, attention also is given to the history of the discipline and its connections with Euro-American social thought.

-ANTH 046: ANTHROPOLOGY OF RELIGION, 3 credit hrs.
+ANTH 046: ANTHROPOLOGY OF RELIGION, 3 credits

-ANTH 143: TRANSRACIAL ADOPTION, 3 credit hrs.
+ANTH 143: TRANSRACIAL ADOPTION, 3 credits

 This course will explore transracial adoption as it intersects with race, gender, poverty, and reproduction in the US, focusing in particular on the adoption of Black and mixed race children into white families.
 We will consider this topic through a broad range of disciplinary perspectives, including racial-ethnic studies, sociology, women’s and gender studies, anthropology, history, memoir, and film/video.
 Transracial adoption, and adoption more generally, are typically represented in U.S. media through romantic, mythical narratives that celebrate the formation of “color-blind” “forever families.”
 While we will certainly consider the perspectives of people who appreciate and advocate such views, we will be actively complicating such perspectives by considering the elements often left out of public narratives.
 We will be exploring transracial adoption as a contemporary social issue that fundamentally requires a critical perspective in order to understand the ways it is shaped by a broad range of social interests and power relations in the United States and abroad.
 We will explore the ways a critical perspective on race, gender, reproduction, and power relations reframe public narratives about the transfer of children from poor mothers to middle class and wealthy families.

-ANTH 150: SPECIAL TOPICS, 3 credit hrs.
+ANTH 150: SPECIAL TOPICS, 3 credits

 These courses are upper-level course topics offered on a temporary basis before being added to the approved curriculum.
 Prerequisites vary.

-ANTH 153: DOCUMENTARY VIDEO CHALLENGE, 3 credit hrs.
+ANTH 153: DOCUMENTARY VIDEO CHALLENGE, 3 credits

 This course will be an immersion in methods of qualitative fieldwork and digital video as cultural critique.
 Students will be introduced to ethnographic participant-observation and interviewing methods, as well as video editing techniques.
 We will travel to the San Francisco Bay area and conduct research with the International Rescue Committee.
 During the three-week J-term course students will work in small groups to conduct ethnographic research, document it on videotape, and produce short video essays that will be put on both the IRC website for community outreach and the Drake Cultures of Engagement site.
 This course will serve as an introduction to qualitative interview-based research and critical digital storytelling.
-Cross-listed with SCSS 153.

-ANTH 170: GLOBAL POLITICAL VIOLENCE, 3 credit hrs.
+ANTH 170: GLOBAL POLITICAL VIOLENCE, 3 credits

 This course provides a critical understanding of the causes, features, and consequences of political violence as a phenomenon of the current global landscape.
 We ask questions about what violence is, how violence is produced and reproduced, what makes violence ""political,"" and what is its scope.
 We respond to these questions by looking at some of the main theoretical conceptualizations of violence (Hobbes, Hegel, Marx, Fanon, Arendt, and Bourdieu, among others) and by exploring case studies from across the globe.
 The course examines various forms of violence (extraordinary, discreet, structural, everyday, symbolic), their effects upon social structure and life-worlds, as well as how individuals and communities have responded and reworked their experience of violence.

-ANTH 175: MEDICAL ANTHROPOLOGY, 3 credit hrs.
+ANTH 175: MEDICAL ANTHROPOLOGY, 3 credits

 This course is an introduction to the key concepts, theories, and methods of medical anthropology.
 Medical anthropology examines affliction and healing in a cross-cultural perspective.
 It emphasizes the understanding of how health and healing are shaped by both cultural and biological processes.
 It also analyzes the relations among health, illness, social institutions, power, and cultural representations.
 Medical anthropologists examine the ways in which global processes--health policies, epidemics, war and violence, inequalities--affect the life of individuals and communities.
-They take us into refugee camps, hospitals, zones of social abandonment, factories, and strees across the world and in our community.
+They take us into refugee camps, hospitals, zones of social abandonment, factories, and trees across the world and in our community.
 This course will focus on three broad topics.
 We will start by discussing how health-related issues, including disease and treatment, are far more than narrow biological phenomenon.
 By examining specific ethnographic cases, we will see how these processes are all heavily influenced by cultural and social factors as well.
 We will then grapple with the Foucauldian concept of "biopower" by means of specific ethnographic applications.
 By reading about colonial and postcolonial governance in the global South, the "construction" of mental illness, current national and global policies toward asylums seekers, and the use of pharmaceuticals, we will reflect upon the ways in which medicine can be an instrument of domination, discipline, and surveillance.
 The final section of the course discusses the contributions that medical anthropology can make to increase access to health services and to improve--i.e., humanize--health care in the U.S. and across the world.

-ANTH 197: INDEPENDENT STUDY, 1-3 credit hrs.
+ANTH 197: INDEPENDENT STUDY, 1-3 credits

 Directed independent study and or research in a problem area selected by the student and not otherwise provided for in a regularly scheduled course.